Fasset Secures Sandbox License To Launch Pakistan’s First Tokenized Gold Solution - UrduPoint

 Fasset Secures Sandbox License To Launch Pakistan’s First Tokenized Gold Solution

-Fasset, a global digital asset platform committed to driving financial inclusion in high-growth markets, has announced the launch of Pakistan’s first gold tokenization solution under a Regulatory Sandbox license granted by the Securities and Exchange Commission of Pakistan (SECP)
+ISLAMABAD, (UrduPoint / Pakistan Point News - 30th Apr, 2025) Fasset, a global digital asset platform committed to driving financial inclusion in high-growth markets, has announced the launch of Pakistan’s first gold tokenization solution under a Regulatory Sandbox license granted by the Securities and Exchange Commission of Pakistan (SECP).

 Commenting on the launch, Mohammad Raafi Hossain, CEO and Co-Founder of Fasset, said, “At Fasset, our mission has always been to democratize access to wealth-building tools, especially in markets where traditional financial systems have left many behind.
 By launching Pakistan’s first gold tokenization solution, we’re giving people a safe, transparent, and affordable way to invest in one of the world’s most trusted stores of value.
 In a time of economic uncertainty, we’re proud to offer a solution that empowers individuals to protect and grow their wealth.”